If you are in the process of considering jumping into stand-up comedy…

 Below is a list of 7 questions you may want to ask other open mic comedians as you gather some basic information about the stand-up comedy scene in your area…

 1. How long have you been performing stand-up comedy?

 This is not just a great icebreaker question, but it can also help you determine what the comedian knows about the local comedy open mic scene.

-2. Are there other stand-up comedy open mics or other performing opportunities in the area?
+2. Are there any other open mics for stand-up comedians or other opportunities to perform nearby?

-As a general rule comedians who have been performing even for a short time will usually have the scoop on most if not all of the comedy open mic opportunities in any given area.
+Generally speaking, comics who have been performing for even a short time would typically know about the majority, if not all, of the comedy open mic possibilities in any given location.

 3. What’s involved with getting stage time at an open mic?

 Each comedy open mic is different with regard to how stage time in a comedy open mic is allocated.